esteoh/dku_mcptool/README.md

 ---

 A comprehensive Model Context Protocol (MCP) tool suite for Dataiku DSS integration.
-This project provides Claude Code with direct access to Dataiku DSS for managing recipes, datasets, and scenarios.
+This project provides AI IDE with direct access to Dataiku DSS for managing recipes, datasets, and scenarios.

 ## 🚀 Quick Start